Notification

 Improve collaboration among interviewers with Docs

-Interviews can be a very complex process with numerous candidates, several roles to fill, many interviewers per candidate—all in a single day.
+Interviews can be a very complex process with numerous candidates, several roles to fill, and many interviewers per candidate—all in a single day.
 With so many moving parts, it’s important to conduct interviews effectively and efficiently.

 Keep your interview notes in Docs and share it with recruiters so they can see feedback in real time and identify areas that subsequent interviewers should focus on.
 With a more informed interview team conducting more productive interviews, this complex process gets a little easier.